 From the Edit Colors window, you can click on the Apply button to see the live preview, as shown below.
 If you are not comfortable with the color combination, you can edit and reapply.
 It is the main advantage of Tableau desktop.

-If you select the Stepped Color Option, Color Palette will break the color into intervals specifies in Steps box.
+If you select the Stepped Color Option, Palette will break the color into intervals specifies in Steps box.
 By default, it is five intervals, but you can change it as per the report requirements

-The following screenshot will show you the final output of our Tableau Heat Map colors.
+See the final output of our Tableau Heat Map colors.